Team: Milk was a bad choice

 A couple days before the race TA had to back out.
 Well shit.
 But somehow the stars aligned and he got the triff to take his place.
 For real???
 I guess he was forgiven 😜

 Lori and Petra ended up with the day off Thursday so we decided we would head up early and make a day of seeing the Maine coastline.
 We left around 10am and took our very leisurely trip to Bar Harbor.
 We stopped at the outlets and we stopped in Portland for lunch.
 We took in all the scenery on the way.
 It was really nice.
 Obviously we got matching headbands at the outlets bc Cari would have been really disappointed if we didn’t match.
+I actually really liked it, it’s the Adidas Freestyle Band.

 We checked in to the cutest little hotel and decided to go grocery shopping and out to eat for dinner.
 Pretty sure I brought home 90% of the groceries we bought haha.
 We also walked around a little of Bar Harbor.
 Holy freaking beautiful!!
 Definitely need to go back for an actual vaca there.